jegrami/jegrami/README.md

 I'm Jeremiah, a technical writer and Python developer.
-I write about open source and accessiblity
-Because I believe technology is for everyone, and accessibility is a human right.
+I write about open source and accessiblity because I believe technology is for everyone, and accessibility is a human right.

 __open source__ advocate, __accessiblity developer__. @a11yproject.